-- 1. Register an ERF project
+- 1. register an ERF project

-- 2. Qualify to participate in the auction
+- 2. qualify to participate in the auction

-- 3. Register for the auction, and
+- 3. register for the auction, and

-- 4. Submit an auction bid that is accepted by the agency.
+- 4. submit an auction bid that is accepted by the agency.

 Strict deadlines exist for the submission of applications and late applications will not be assessed for the current auction.
-Any ERF project registration or auction qualification applications submitted after the due date may be considered for a later auction, unless withdrawn.
+Any ERF project registration or auction qualification applications submitted after the applicable due date may be considered for a later auction (unless the application is subsequently withdrawn).

-Key deadlines:
+Key deadlines for Auction 14: